ECCO-GROUP/ECCO-v4-Python-Tutorial/doc/Installing_Python_and_Python_Packages.rst

 .. _github project page: https://github.com/ECCO-GROUP/ECCOv4-py/tree/master/ecco_v4_py

-Take note of the location of your *ecco_v4_py* directory.
-You'll need to specify its location during the *import* header of your Python programs.
+If you use Method 1 (pip install) then the *ecco_v4_py* library will be automatically installed and will be ready to import into your Python program.
+If you use Methods 2 or 3 you'll need to take note of the location of your *ecco_v4_py* directory and add its path so that you can import the library into your Python programs.